 Request an exemption.

-- Per federal requirements, exemptions are allowed for medical and religious reasons only.
+- For primary vaccination reporting, per federal requirements, exemptions are allowed for medical and religious reasons only.

 - To receive an exemption:

 - Prepare and submit a medical or religious exemption form.

 - If you request a religious exemption, complete the education module.

 - Acknowledge that you will be expected to continue taking additional safety measures as required for unvaccinated or not up to date individuals.
 Details are provided below.